TheAlan404/Netherite.Nbt/README.txt

+Current released version is 0.3.0 (28 September 2012).

 LibNbt2012 is an effort to rewrite Erik Davidson's (aphistic's) LibNbt library, for improved performance, ease of use, and reliability.
 Notable changes made so far include: